mazenadel19/MEARN-Study-Notes/jQuery/jQuery.md

 	//grouping
 	$("a[href *='oo'][name='']").css({
-		// select all a tags whose href attribute value contains with oo & has an input atribute of value empty string
+		// select all a tags whose href attribute value contains with oo & has an input attribute of value empty string
 		backgroundColor: 'yellow',
 	});
 });